BitCurator/bitcurator-salt/README.md

 **3. Run the BitCurator CLI Installer**

-Finally, run the BitCurator installer.
+Now run the BitCurator installer.
 This may take up to an hour to complete, depending on your internet speed and system:

 ```shell
 sudo bitcurator install
 ```

-If no errors have occurred, you are ready to move on to step 5 below.
+If no errors have occurred, move on to step 5 below.
 If you see a message that includes "Incomplete due to failures", one or more packages may have failed to install.
-Often this message is caused by an install failure for a single tool (or small subset of tools), and the BitCurator environment will otherwise still be usable after reboot.
+This message is usually the result of an install failure for a single tool (or small subset of tools), and the BitCurator environment will still be usable after reboot.
 To identify the problem and report it, follow the steps in "What to do if you encounter an error" below.

 **5. Reboot**